How Options Analysis Suite Compares to Blackbox Stocks

 - Alert architecture: Blackbox's alerts are pushed to subscribers in real time, and this is the product.
 OAS's API tier lets users poll any metric and build their own alert layer; this works well for users who already have alert infrastructure (Discord bots, internal Slack channels, paging systems) and want to compose triggers themselves rather than consume a pre-defined alert list.

 - Modeling layer: Blackbox doesn't emphasize multi-model pricing or calibrated IV surfaces, since that isn't the product's focus.
 OAS calibrates 17 models nightly and exposes the divergence between them, the per-strike model prices, and the implied volatility surfaces.
-Combining flow primitives with model context is the layered analytical view OAS adds.
+Combining the dealer-positioning surface and unusual-activity breadth screener with multi-model pricing context is the layered analytical view OAS adds.

 - Programmatic and AI access: Blackbox is primarily a UI-driven product with a community and live-content layer.
 OAS exposes every analytic via REST API, WebSocket streaming, Python SDK, and the MCP server for AI assistants.
 For users building custom dashboards or feeding analytics into algorithmic systems or AI-driven research workflows, the access surface is meaningfully different.